What is the GoodGiving Challenge?

 - Once signed in, create a payment profile on your “My Account” page.

-- Go to Habitat’s page on the Good Giving website to donate during the week of December 1-7, 2020.
+- Go to Habitat’s page on the Good Giving website to donate during the week of November 30 to December 6, 2021.

 If you need a little extra help, the tutorial below will walk you through the process.

 Share the GoodGiving joy by hosting your own fundraiser for Habitat for Humanity of Madison and Clark Counties.
 By hosting your own fundraiser, you can show your support of Habitat and encourage others to give.